15 Computer Science Jobs That Pay Well

 From developing software programs and managing complex systems to troubleshooting problems and protecting company data, computer science professionals play an important part in any organization.
 By choosing a career in computer science, you’ll learn critical technology as well as analytical and communication skills you can easily transfer to nearly any other tech-based profession.

-To help you select the right role based on your interest and experience, here are 15 of the highest paying computer science jobs:
+To help you select the right role based on your interest and experience, we explore in this article 15 of the highest-paying computer science jobs.

 Highest-paying jobs in computer science

 Below is a list of some of the top-earning computer science jobs.
 For the most up-to-date salary information from Indeed, click on the links provided.

 Primary duties: Desktop support technicians maintain an organization’s user-facing computer systems, such as desktop computers and their accessories.
 They install hardware and software and ensure optimal performance of all organization workstations.
 They may also assist with troubleshooting and correcting computer issues.